How to Unclog a Grease Trap

 - Keeping solid food and other objects out.

 - Acting on early signs of trouble quickly.

-Last, call a professional for cleaning or grease traps repair in .
+Last, call a professional for grease trap cleaning or grease trap repair in.
 A-1 Sewer & Septic Service is available for same-day visits and emergencies—call us at 913-354-2942 24/7 for the best plumber and drain cleaning services in the KC metro.